k2workflow/K2-G-Suite-Add-on/docs/K2 G Suite Add-on - Development and Installation.md

 7. Click Register
 8. Once the app is registered, go to the API Permissions.
 9. Add permissions for the K2 API
     1. Click add permissions
     2. Search K2 under "APIs my organization uses"
     3. select K2 API.
     4. Select Delegate permissions
     5. Select User_impersonation
     6. Click Add permissions
-11. Leave the Microsoft Graph User.Read permissions in place.
+10. Leave the Microsoft Graph User.Read permissions in place.
-12. Go to Certificates & Secrets
+11. Go to Certificates & Secrets
-13. Click New Client Secret
+12. Click New Client Secret
-    a.
-Enter a name, select the Expiration (for dev purposes, select Never)
+    1. Enter a name, select the Expiration (for dev purposes, select Never)
-    b.
-COPY THE VALUE (you can only do this once!) -- this is the `ClientSecret`.
+    2. COPY THE VALUE (you can only do this once!) -- this is the `ClientSecret`.
 13. In the code, update the `ClientID` and `ClientSecret` in the `globalVariables.js` file.
 The `ClientID` can be seen in the Overview of the app.